Arthur Henry Mann (journalist): Later career

 He was a governor of the British Broadcasting Corporation from 1941 to 1946.

 Personal life, honours and death

 In 1898, he married Aida Maggi, from Cardiff.
 After her death, in 1948 he married Alice Mabel Wright.

 While on the Western Mail he played cricket for Glamorgan County Cricket Club, and reached near-county standard.
 Later he turned to golf.

 He twice declined a knighthood in the 1920s, believing it might interfere with his journalism.
-In 1941, he became a Companion of Honour.
+In 1941, he became a Member of the Order of the Companions of Honour.

+He had one son Eric Peter Wright who died in 2005, a grand son Christopher Wright, and three great granddaughters Isabella, Rowan, and Adeline.

 Mann died in Folkestone, Kent, England on 23 July 1972.